stellarscripts/stellar_firma_transcripts/_posts/2019-08-23-stellarfirma-season1q-a.md

 #### TIM

-The one that isn't-- the one that I think Terry Gilliam plays is, um, called Cardinal Fang.
+The one that isn't-- the one that I think Terry Gilliam plays is called Cardinal Fang.

 #### BEN

-_(surprised)_ Oh really?
+_(surprised)_ Oh, really?

 #### TIM